tasket/wyng-backup/doc/Wyng_User_Reference.md

 Note that custom signature files should _not_ be stored within the archive directory.

-(Although volumes can be verified piecemeal with the `wyng verify` command, it is not suited to verifying everything within an archive.)
+(Although volumes can be verified piecemeal with the `wyng verify` command, it is not suited to verifying everything within an archive in a timely manner.)

 ### Tips & Caveats

-* Wyng doesn't store the `--local` path in the archive.
+* Storage paths: Wyng doesn't store the `--local` path in the archive.
 Normally, this means if you're receiving volumes that must go to different local paths or LVM pools, you must group the volumes into separate invocations of `wyng --local=<path> receive <vols>`, one group of _vols_ for each _path_.
 However, for automated use of Wyng this can be reduced to a single invocation with the `--local-from` option which accepts volume lists grouped by each local spec.
+Also, Wyng doesn't care if a volume you're receiving was sent using `--import-other-from`; by default trying to receive such a volume will place it in the `--local` path unless you decide to use `--save-to`.

-* Qubes users: If you're using Wyng to backup Qubes VMs, you probably want to use the Wyng wrapper made especially for Qubes, [wyng-util-qubes](https://codeberg.org/tasket/wyng-util-qubes), which makes saving & restoring VM settings along with data easy!
+* [Qubes OS](https://qubes-os.org) users: If you're using Wyng to backup Qubes VMs, you probably want to use the Wyng wrapper made especially for Qubes, [wyng-util-qubes](https://codeberg.org/tasket/wyng-util-qubes), which makes saving & restoring VM settings along with data easy!

 * LVM users: Wyng has an internal snapshot manager which creates snapshots of volumes in addition to any snapshots you may already have on your local storage system.
 This can pose a serious challenge to _lvmthin_ (aka thin-provisioned LVM) as the default space allocated for metadata is often too small for rigorous & repeated snapshot rotation cycles.
-It is recommended to _at least double_ the existing or default _tmeta_ space on each thin pool used with `wyng send` or `wyng monitor`; see the man page section _[Manually manage free metadata space of a thin pool LV](https://www.linux.org/docs/man7/lvmthin.html)_ for guidance on using the `lvextend --poolmetadatasize` command.
+It is recommended to _at least double_ the default _tmeta_ space on each thin pool used with `wyng send` or `wyng monitor`; see the man page section _[Manually manage free metadata space of a thin pool LV](https://www.linux.org/docs/man7/lvmthin.html)_ for guidance on using the `lvextend --poolmetadatasize` command.